Uto-Aztecan languages: Present scheme

 In addition to the above languages for which linguistic evidence exists, it is suspected that among dozens of now extinct, undocumented or poorly known languages of northern Mexico, many were Uto-Aztecan.

 Extinct languages

 A large number of languages known only from brief mentions are thought to have been Uto-Aztecan languages that became extinct before being documented.

 Proposed external relations

 An "Aztec–Tanoan" macrofamily that unites the Uto-Aztecan languages with the Tanoan languages of the southwestern United States was first proposed by Edward Sapir in the early 20th century, and later supported with potential lexical evidence by other scholars.
-This proposal has received much criticism about the validity of the proposed cognate sets and has been largely abandoned by the end of the last century as unproven.
+This proposal has received much criticism about the validity of the proposed cognate sets and has been largely abandoned since the end of the last century as unproven.